 Smileys Without Borders.
-A Critique of Transboundary Interaction Between Politicians, Journalists and PR practitioners on Social Media
+A Critique of Transboundary Interaction Between Politicians, Journalists and PR Practitioners on Social Media

 The purpose of the article is to contribute a critical theoretical understanding of cross-professional relations on social media, focusing on politicians, journalists and PR practitioners.
 It is well known that these professional groups establish personal and close relations in offline contexts, but more attention needs to be paid to the role of social media.
-Here, it is argued that, in the context of digital media use, semi-private chatting, humor, and mutual acknowledgment, including the use of likes, smileys, heart symbols, etc. are evidence of a 'neoliberalization' of cross-professional relations.
+Here, it is argued that, in the context of digital media use, semi-private chatting, humour, and mutual acknowledgement, including the use of likes, smileys, heart symbols, etc. are evidence of a 'neoliberalization' of cross-professional relations.
 The underlying idea is that the common practice of self-branding undermines representations of professional belonging and exacerbates the blurring of professional boundaries.
 The critical conceptualization of such 'transboundary' interaction between politicians, journalists and PR practitioners, which is guided by a cultural materialist approach, includes the presentation of examples deriving from the Swedish Twittersphere, and suggestions for empirical research.

 tripleC is a peer-reviewed, open-access journal (ISSN: 1726-670X).
 All journal content, except where otherwise noted, is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Austria License.